huggingface/text-embeddings-inference/docs/source/en/quick_tour.md

 ## Re-rankers

-Re-rankers models are Sequence Classification cross-encoders models with a single class that scores the similarity between a query and a passage.
+Re-rankers models are Sequence Classification cross-encoders models with a single class that scores the similarity between a query and a text.

 See [this blogpost](https://blog.llamaindex.ai/boosting-rag-picking-the-best-embedding-reranker-models-42d079022e83) by the LlamaIndex team to understand how you can use re-rankers models in your RAG pipeline to improve